Multiple tools created for the

 The Foundation engaged in a Prison Reentry Initiative from 2015 through 2018.
 Although the Initiative has ended, the Foundation continues to support prison reentry programs and projects.
 Prison Reentry Initiative guiding documents and technical assistance materials are provided here as a resource to organizations engaging in this work.

 Fall 2017 was the final round of Prison Reentry Initiative applications.
 Organizations working on prison reentry projects and programs are encouraged to review the Our Process section of the website to complete an application according to our current Grant Guidelines.

-The Foundation has created multiple tools to aid in proposal creation:
+The Foundation created multiple tools to aid in proposal creation:

-1. These guide sheets have been created as references for drafting a Target Results Statement.
+1. These guide sheets are references for drafting a Target Results Statement.
 Each guide sheet is specific to each type of investment.